ShoeModel: Learning to Wear on the User-specified Shoes via Diffusion Model: Experiments

 \textbf{Compared with Painting-based methods:} when provided the complete shoes, as shown in the third and fifth columns of Figure \ref{fig_qualitative}, Paint-by-example \cite{yang2023paint} and ControlNet-Inpainting can use this input to guide the generation, but they struggle to generate reasonable interactions between human-legs and shoes since they cannot handle the wearable-areas of shoes.
 Moreover, even with artificial assistance in removing the wearable areas of shoes, as shown in the fourth and sixth columns, these two methods still cannot generate satisfactory interactions, as well as often producing new contents of shoes around the given ones (\ie, changing the identity of the specified shoes).
 We also verify the failure of painting-based idea by removing $X_{p}$ from our ShoeModel in the subsequent ablation section.
 All these results show the existing painting-based methods are not a good choice for our task.

-\textbf{Compared with Training-free methods:} different from \cite{yang2023paint,zhang2023adding}, AnyDoor \cite{chen2023anydoor} and Ip-Adapter \cite{ye2023ip-adapter} first compress the input objects into high-level feature embeddings via certain image encoders, and then produce output image conditioned on these image embeddings.
-However, these kind of methods cannot guarantee the ID consistency between input and output.
-It is because both of them use an image encoder (DINOv2 or CLIP) to compress the pixel-level shoes into high-level latent-space and then generate images based on this latent-space, the image encoder is pre-trained to mainly focus on the object-level concepts instead of the minor details within objects, such as pixel-level color, logo, texture and so on.
+\textbf{Compared with Training-free methods:} different from \cite{yang2023paint,zhang2023adding}, Ip-Adapter \cite{ye2023ip-adapter} first compresses the input objects into high-level feature embeddings via certain image encoders, and then produces output image conditioned on these image embeddings.
+However, this kind of method cannot guarantee the ID consistency between input and output.
+It is because it uses an image encoder (CLIP) to compress the pixel-level shoes into high-level latent-space and then generates images based on this latent-space, the image encoder is pre-trained to mainly focus on the object-level concepts instead of the minor details within objects, such as pixel-level color, logo, texture and so on.
 As a result, information loss of shoe-detail is inevitable during this compression process, which in turn affects the consistency of the generated shoe-ID.
 Figure \ref{fig_qualitative}.(e,f) verifies this.

 \textbf{Compared with Training-based method:} DreamBooth \cite{ruiz2023dreambooth} is a representative method.
 We conduct experiments as shown in Figure \ref{fig_qualitative_dreambooth}.
 To improve the training effects, we first augment the single input shoe to 10 counterparts and then train the DreamBooth.
 From this figure, one can observe that this training-based method still cannot ensure both the shoe identity and the interaction between shoes and human-legs.
 It is because using small-scale data is hard to change the manifold learned by Diffusion Model, as a result, the details of shoes (like color, logo, text, or shape) cannot be well maintained.
 Consequently, it is even more challenging to have a human model wear these shoes convincingly.